Skip to content

 4. Otherwise, \(\gcd(a^{r/2} \pm 1, N)\) are both factors of \(N\), and computing one of them yields the required result.

-The quantum part of Shor's algorithm - the period finding is simply quantum phase estimation (QPE) applied to the unitary \(U\) which computes multiplication by \(a\) modulo \(N\): \(U|y\rangle =|ya \hspace{-6pt}\mod \hspace{-4pt} N\rangle\)[4].
-This unitary is applied to the input state \(|y=1\rangle\) which is an equal superposition of \(r\) eigenstates of \(U\) (\(r\) being the period we wish to find) with eigenvalues \(\exp (2\pi i s/r)\), \(s = 0, ... ,r-1\).
-The measured output of the QPE circuit would therefore be a number which is a good approximation to \(s/r\) for some \(s < r\).
-The denominator \(r\) can be found with some additional classical post-processing [4].
+The quantum part of Shor's algorithm—the period finding—is quantum phase estimation (QPE) applied to the unitary \(U\), which computes multiplication by \(a\) modulo \(N\): \(U|y\rangle =|ya \hspace{-6pt}\mod \hspace{-4pt} N\rangle\)[4].
+This unitary is applied to the input state \(|y=1\rangle\), which is an equal superposition of \(r\) eigenstates of \(U\) (\(r\) being the period we wish to find) with eigenvalues \(\exp (2\pi i s/r)\), \(s = 0, ... ,r-1\).
+The measured output of the QPE circuit is therefore a number that is a good approximation to \(s/r\) for some \(s < r\).
+The denominator \(r\) can be found with some additional classical postprocessing [4].
 The repeated applications of \(U^{2^{j}}\) in the QPE algorithm are realized by multiplying with the corresponding powers \(a^{2^{j}}\) modulo \(N\).
 The resulting computation (of the repeated multiplications) is exponentiation modulo \(N\).
-The general scheme of the QPE realizing the quantum order finding is shown in the following figure.
+The general scheme of the QPE realizing the quantum order finding is shown in this figure:

 image.png

-The above QPE scheme includes three components
+The above QPE scheme includes three components:

-• A Hadamard transform applied to a first \(t=2n\) qubit register at the begining of the circuit (t is set by the required accuracy and probability of success [4])
+• A Hadamard transform applied to a first \(t=2n\) qubit register at the begining of the circuit (\(t\) is set by the required accuracy and probability of success [4])

 • An inverse QFT applied to the same register at the end

-• A modular exponentiation applied to the first and a second \(n\) qubit register computing \(a^{j}\hspace{-6pt}\mod \hspace{-4pt} N\) for each of the values \(j\) in the first register
+• A modular exponentiation applied to the first and a second \(n\) qubit register, computing \(a^{j}\hspace{-6pt}\mod \hspace{-4pt} N\) for each of the \(j\) values in the first register

-We start from modular addition, via modular multiplication to modular exponentiation and the full period finding circuit.
+We start with modular addition, going via modular multiplication, to modular exponentiation and the full period finding circuit.
 The modular adder used here is a version of the QFT-based addition of Draper [5] and is similar to the circuit suggested in [6].
 More generally, the period finding circuit here is similar to implementation of [6] except for the fact that the modular exponentiation and the Quantum Fourier Transform (QFT) at the end are realized on a full register of \(2n\) qubits (not on a single qubit as in [6]) and the circuit therefore includes \(4n+2\) qubits.

 Modular Addition

 The basic building block in the modular exponentiation function is the doubly controlled modular adder in the Fourier space.
-This circuit relies on adders in the Fourier space, which add a classical number \(a\) to a quantum register, and consist solely of single qubit phase gates as shown in the figure below [6].
+This circuit relies on adders in the Fourier space, which add a classical number \(a\) to a quantum register, and consist solely of single qubit phase gates as shown in the figure [6]:

 image.png

-The modular adder calculates \(|\phi(b)\rangle \rightarrow |\phi(b+a)\hspace{-8pt}\mod N\rangle\) where \(|\phi(b)\rangle = QFT|b\rangle\) is the input to the circuit and \(a\) and \(N\) are classical values hardwired into the circuit (specifically into the phases of the adder and inverse adder circuits). the input \(|\phi(b)\rangle\) \((b < N)\) is encoded into an \(n+1\) qubit register where \(n\) in the size of \(N\) such that the most significant bit of the register is an overflow bit which is zero at the input and the output of the circuit.
-The circuit includes three adder functions and two inverse adders (subtractors) in the Fourier space as shown in the figure below [6] (the a thick bar on the right/left side denotes an adder/inverse adder).
+The modular adder calculates \(|\phi(b)\rangle \rightarrow |\phi(b+a)\hspace{-8pt}\mod N\rangle\) where \(|\phi(b)\rangle = QFT|b\rangle\) is the input to the circuit and \(a\) and \(N\) are classical values hardwired into the circuit (specifically into the phases of the adder and inverse adder circuits).
+The input \(|\phi(b)\rangle\) \((b < N)\) is encoded into an \(n+1\) qubit register where \(n\) is the size of \(N\) such that the most significant bit of the register is an overflow bit, which is zero at the input and the output of the circuit.
+The circuit includes three adder functions and two inverse adders (subtractors) in the Fourier space as shown in the figure [6].
+(The thick bar on the right/left denotes an adder/inverse adder.)

 image.png

-Dividing the circuit into 3 subcircuits and assuming that both control qubits are in state \(|1\rangle\) the state evolevs as follows:
+Dividing the circuit into three subcircuits and assuming that both control qubits are in state \(|1\rangle\), the state evolves as follows:

-• In subcircuit A the value \(a\) is added to \(b\), that is: \(|\phi(b)\rangle \rightarrow |\phi(a+b)\rangle\)
+• In subcircuit A, the value \(a\) is added to \(b\), that is \(|\phi(b)\rangle \rightarrow |\phi(a+b)\rangle\).

-• In subcircuit B \(N\) is subtracted from \(a+b\) and then added again if \(N < a+b\) – this is done by checking the msb of \(\phi(a+b)\) which will be in the state \(|1\rangle\) iff \(N < a+b\).
-The value of the msb is checked by applying inverse QFT to the b-register and copying the state of the msb to an auxiliary qubit and conditioning the addition of \(N\) on the auxiliary qubit.
+• In subcircuit B, \(N\) is subtracted from \(a+b\) and then added again if \(N < a+b\).
+This is done by checking the MSB of \(\phi(a+b)\), which is in the state \(|1\rangle\) iff \(N < a+b\).
+The value of the MSB is checked by applying inverse QFT to the b-register, copying the state of the MSB to an auxiliary qubit, and conditioning the addition of \(N\) on the auxiliary qubit.

-• In subcircuit C the auxiliary qubit is reset to \(|0\rangle\), disentangling it from the b-register. this is done by first subtracting \(a\) from the b-register checking whether the msb and fliping the auxiliary qubit if the msb is in state \(|0\rangle\) and re-adding \(a\) to the register.
+• In subcircuit C, the auxiliary qubit is reset to \(|0\rangle\), disentangling it from the b-register.
+This is done by first subtracting \(a\) from the b-register, checking the MSB, flipping the auxiliary qubit if the MSB is in state \(|0\rangle\), and re-adding \(a\) to the register.

 import math